baldez300/Metropolia-AI-FAQ/README.md

 # 📚 Metropolia UAS Course FAQs Assistant

+A Flask web application that uses OpenAI's large language models LLMs to assist Metropolia students and staff by providing instant answers to questions about course materials.
+Users can paste lecture notes and ask questions, and the AI will deliver concise, helpful responses.

-A small Flask web application that integrates the OpenAI API to provide an AI-powered Course FAQ Assistant.
-The backend (`app.py`) exposes an `/ask` endpoint that validates input and queries OpenAI, while the frontend (`templates/index.html`, `static/script.js`, `static/styles.css`) provides a simple UI for pasting lecture text, asking questions and viewing results.
+- The backend (`app.py`) exposes an `/ask` endpoint that validates input and queries OpenAI, while the frontend (`templates/index.html`, `static/script.js`, `static/styles.css`) provides a simple UI for pasting lecture text, asking questions and viewing results.
 Tests are included (`tests/test_app.py`) and dependencies are listed in `requirements.txt`.

 ## 🎯 Problem Solved